Joanna Bryson

 - Known for: AI ethics and policy, systems engineering for accountable AI, the "robots should be slaves" argument, work on human-like bias in language corpora, and critiques of misplaced moral agency in machines.

-- Current role: Professor of Ethics and Technology at Hertie School in Berlin, a position she has held since 2020.
+- Current role: Professor of Ethics and Technology at Hertie School in Berlin, where she has worked since 2020 and was hired as one of the founding professors of the Centre for Digital Governance.

 - Training: degrees in psychology and artificial intelligence from the University of Chicago, the University of Edinburgh, and MIT.

-- Policy work: contributions or advisory work connected to UK robotics principles, OECD, EU, UN, OSCE, Red Cross, Google, Germany's Global Partnership on AI expert cohort, and UNESCO AI ethics expertise listings.
+- Policy work: advisory and expert work documented by her official biography and UNESCO profile, including UK robotics principles, OECD, EU, UN, OSCE, Red Cross, Google, Germany's Global Partnership on AI expert cohort, and UNESCO AI ethics expertise listings.

 - Core frame: AI systems are artifacts built, owned, deployed, and governed by humans; responsibility should remain legible rather than being displaced into the system.